 4. Enhance Captured Videos with a Wide Variety of Annotations

-It can’t be deniable that shape and callout are great types of annotations that help in providing added information for your audiences during the video is playing.
+It is undeniable that shape and callout are great kinds of annotations that help in providing additional information for your audiences during the video is playing.
 They work not only in training and educational videos but in eLearning contents.
 A callout shape containing text inside can act as a re-confirmation of the content that audiences are listening to.
 It might also serve as a hint indicating how learners should behave.

 ActivePresenter makes a lot of shape types available.
 Making use of them to give a hint, to explain contents will significantly decrease the total final video time duration, which counts.

 On the other hand, Spotlight serves as a powerful tool to highlight screen area that shows important information.
 Because it brings out an effect like you are watching a dark screen with a search light.
 Alongside with using shapes, you should use spotlights to strongly draw your audience’s attention to where they are supposed to see.